Anna T. Mayo

 For additional details, see my Research and Publications page and my full CV.

-I received my B.A. in Psychology from Denison University, magna cum laude, with a minor in Economics and focus in Organizational Studies.
+I earned a B.A. in Psychology from Denison University, magna cum laude, with a minor in Economics and focus in Organizational Studies.

 I have several years of experience working for a startup in the human-services nonprofit sector in Washington, D.C.